 Many governments and businesses may choose to delay opening fully until herd immunity is reached.

 That's not just conjecture.
 Australian Medical Association president Omar Khorshid recently told reporters that he expects his country's required 14-day arrival quarantine system to remain in place "until we have at least all of our vulnerable population vaccinated, and possibly the entire population."
 Khorshid's opinion was echoed by the heads of several Australian states, which set quarantine rules there.

-So it's possible to travel after vaccination—but you won't be fully protected yet and you'll still have to follow all local health restrictions and protocols.
-You can also still potentially get sick or sicken others without knowing.
+So it's possible to travel after vaccination—but there isn't evidence that you will be fully protected from all strains, and you'll still have to follow all local health restrictions and protocols.

 For full protection as we move around the world, we have to wait for herd immunity, which means vaccinating as many people as possible.